"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 WordPress was founded in 2003 primarily as a blogging platform.
 It is an open-source project with a huge community of developers and contributors from all over the world.

-However, to use WordPress as a full-fledged e-commerce platform, you need an additional plugin such as woocommerce, memberpress, easy digital download, etc.
+However, to use WordPress as a full-fledged e-commerce platform, you need an additional plugin such as Woocommerce, memberpress, easy digital download, etc.

-Straight out of the box, WordPress is SEO friendly, easy to use, and gives endless customization possibilities.
+Straight out of the box, WordPress is SEO-friendly, easy to use, and gives endless customization possibilities.

 Shopify Overview

-With an active daily user of about 2.1 million from 175 countries, Shopify is truly a global brand.
-Started in 2006, Shopify is primarily an eCommerce software developed to make it easy for anyone to start, grow and manage an online shop.
+Started in 2006, Shopify is primarily an eCommerce software developed to make it easy for anyone to start, grow, and manage an online shop.

 While you can set up a blog on Shopify, it is an afterthought and can’t be compared to WordPress blogging software.
-All-in-all, Shopify provides a quick and easy setup process for beginners and small-sized businesses to start an online shop.

 Shopify vs WordPress For SEO

-Now, let’s take a look at what’s better Shopify or WordPress, and how each compares in the following areas.
-Mostly, we will be looking at how each platform helps with all aspects of SEO and optimizing user performance.
+Now, let’s look at what’s better, Shopify or WordPress, and how each compares in the following areas.

 Simplicity

-You need to purchase a domain name and a hosting account from a web host.
+You must purchase a domain name and a hosting account from a web host.
 Once you get these things, you’re all set up.
-Next, you need to install WordPress on your host, install the necessary plugin, and themes, create pages, and start blogging.

 Apart from the domain name and hosting, WordPress is free to use.
 And many of the plugins you’ll need to extend the functionalities of your blog or eCommerce site are free.
-Though if you need more control, advanced features, and security, you may be required to purchase a pro feature.

 Also, you need an eCommerce plugin to sell on WordPress with all the functionalities like payment, checkout page, add to cart, product pages, automatic tax calculation, receipt, etc.

 On the other hand, Shopify is a premium platform where you pay to get started.
 This means you have everything to kick off your eCommerce store pre-installed and ready to use.
-You don’t need to worry about hosting, themes, payment systems, product pages, SSL certificates, checkout, cart, etc.

-All the tools and features required to sell online come with your Shopify subscription.
 And it takes a few steps to open an account on the website.
-Shopify is a hosted platform, you don’t need a website of your own to use Shopify.
+Shopify is a hosted platform; you don’t need a website to use Shopify.

-For non-technical users, and businesses that want a simple and quick way to start an online store, Shopify is better than WordPress.
+For non-technical users and businesses that want a simple and quick way to start an online store, Shopify is better than WordPress.

 Blogging Capability

-Blogging is an integral part of SEO, the more often you blog the more traffic you can drive from search engines and referral traffic.
-The quality and consistency of your content output have a direct correlation with a higher ranking.
+Blogging is an integral part of SEO; the more often you blog, the more traffic you can drive from search engines and referral traffic.

 WordPress is arguably the best blogging platform anyone can start with.
-It makes blogging fun, easy to manage, and provides all the tools and features to blog.
-Blogging on WordPress can improve your SEO and give you the capability that only a store platform can dream of.
+It makes blogging fun and easy to manage and provides all the tools and features you need to excel.

-Search engine-friendly URL
+Search Engine-Friendly URL

-Search engine-friendly URLs are part of an SEO strategy, though a minor ranking factor for search engines like Google.
-But having a page URL that is consistent, keyword rich, and easy for users and search engines to understand is essential to seo.
+But having a page URL that is consistent, keyword rich, and easy for users and search engines to understand is essential to SEO.

-WordPress offers more customization and control over permalink structures.
-It is user and search-engine friendly.
 You can control how your website or store URL reads in WordPress.
-Woocommerce, one of WordPress eCommerce plugins offers a variety of permalink settings for your product and category pages.
+Woocommerce, one of WordPress eCommerce plugins, offers various permalink settings for your product and category pages.

-Whatever your product name will define the last part of the URL.
-Also, you can’t bypass the product folder, but you can update the product handle URL and force it to link from the collection to make it more SEO friendly.
+Also, you can’t bypass the product folder, but you can update the product handle URL and force it to link from the collection to make it more SEO-friendly.

-For beginners, understanding how to structure Shopify store URLs can be a challenging task at the beginning.
-If you want to edit the last URL part of the product or collection entry, scroll down the page to the search engine, click on edit, and enter your ideal text in the last part.
-Now you’re able to have a page title that is different from the slug.
+If you want to edit the last URL part of the product or collection entry, scroll down the page to the search engine, click edit, and enter your ideal text in the previous part.

 For more helpful information on how to make your Shopify URL more user and SEO-friendly, check out this post.